4VAC25-31-120. Permit fee and bond.

 C. The provisions of this section shall not apply to sand and gravel operations in the Coastal Plain physiographic province.

 A. Screening shall be provided for sound absorption and to improve the appearance of the mining site from public roads, public buildings, recreation areas, and occupied dwellings.

 B. If screening is to be undisturbed forest, a distance of 100 feet must be left undisturbed within the permit boundary.
 Less than 100 feet may be approved if the natural vegetation provides the needed screening benefits between the mining operation and the adjacent property.
 Planted earth berms, tree plantings, natural topography, or appropriately designed fences or walls may be used if approved in the mineral mining plan.

-C. On permanent berms for screening, the spoil
+C. On permanent berms for screening, the spoils

-materials) shall be initially placed on the proposed berm area and top soil
+materials) shall be initially placed on the proposed berm area, and

 not less than six inches in thickness, and if possible, 12 inches in thickness.